richard-owen-dev/copernicus/README.md

 ### **Contact info:**
 A phone number and email address so the client can be contacted.
-If any user wanted to enquire about addionl services such as parties they could pone or email the restaurant, as well as find out table availability.
+If any user wanted to enquire about additional services such as parties, they could phone or email the restaurant, as well as find out table availability.

 ![contact](assets/images/contact.png)